How to Handle EUDR Requests: A Practical Guide for Food and Beverage Suppliers

 How to Map Your Supply Chain

-3. Document Every Step: Ensure that every stage in the product’s journey is documented, from farm to transport and processing plants.
+3. Document every step: Ensure that every stage in the product’s journey is documented, from farm to transport and processing plants.
 This step is especially important for commodities with complex supply chains, like cocoa, where smallholder farmers and large plantations are often involved in different stages of the process.

 What Documents to Collect: